rdfostrich/article-jws2018-ostrich/content/introduction.md

 In the area of data analysis,
 there is an ongoing need for maintaining the history of datasets.
-<span class="rephrase">Motivations vary between</span> looking up data at certain points in time,
-requesting evolving changes,
-or querying for the temporal validity of these data.
+This can be used for looking up data at certain points in time, requesting evolving changes, or querying for the temporal validity of these data [](cite:cites archiving).
-<a class="reference needed"></a>
 With the continuously increasing number of [Linked Open Datasets](cite:cites linkeddata), this is an apparent issue for [RDF](cite:cites spec:rdf) data as well.
 <span class="comment" data-author="RV">I don't see the need to start introducing RDF here.
 Kind of breaks the intro.</span>